aspose-total/Aspose.Total-Products/total/en/cpp/conversion/dotx-to-powerpoint/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert DOTX to POWERPOINT or Online App" h2="Export DOTX to POWERPOINT within your C++ applications without using Microsoft Word&reg; or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>
+Converting DOTX to POWERPOINT is a common requirement for many businesses.
+DOTX is a Microsoft Word template file that contains a set of formatting and layout information for a document.
+It is used to create a consistent look and feel for documents.
+POWERPOINT is a presentation program used to create slideshows and other visual presentations.
+Converting DOTX to POWERPOINT allows users to create visually appealing presentations from their existing DOTX files.

+<h2>How Aspose.Total Helps for DOTX to POWERPOINT Conversion</h2>
-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) consists of powerful file automation APIs that allows to automate DOTX to POWERPOINT conversion while using two of it's APIs.
-Load your DOTX using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) and convert it to HTML, then load the HTML via PowerPoint manipulation C++ API [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/) to create a new presentation, and save it as POWERPOINT.
+Aspose.Total for C++ is a powerful file automation API that allows users to automate DOTX to POWERPOINT conversion.
+It consists of two APIs: Aspose.Words for C++ and Aspose.Slides for C++.
+Aspose.Words for C++ can be used to load a DOTX file and convert it to HTML.
+Aspose.Slides for C++ can then be used to load the HTML and create a new presentation.
+Finally, the presentation can be saved as a POWERPOINT file.
+This process allows users to quickly and easily convert DOTX files to POWERPOINT presentations.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}